ovh/docs/pages/platform/kubernetes-k8s/datacenters-nodes-storage-flavors/guide.en-gb.md

 * `csi-cinder-high-speed` compliant with Managed Kubernetes Service after `1.18.*` release
 * `csi-cinder-classic` compliant with Managed Kubernetes Service after `1.18.*` release

 All these `Storage Classes` are based on Cinder, the OpenStack block storage service.
-The difference between them is the associated physical storage device, `cinder-high-speed` and `csi-cinder-high-speed` uses SSD, while `cinder-classic` and `csi-cinder-classic` uses traditional spinning disks.
+The difference between them is the associated physical storage device,  and `csi-cinder-high-speed` uses SSD, while and `csi-cinder-classic` uses traditional spinning disks.
 This is detailed in the [Persistent Volumes ](../ovh-kubernetes-persistent-volumes/) guide.

 We will support future classes as soon they are made available in OVH Public Cloud.